norbekoff/norbekoff/README.md

 <p align="center">✨ Hi guys, I'm Jasur.
 I am a JavaScript developer from Tashkent, Uzbekistan.
 I'm currently working @ <a href='https://uic.group'  target="blank">uicgroup</a> as a Font-End engineer.
-I have done many works with JavaScript, Vue and React in there.
+I have done many works with JavaScript, Vue and React there.
 Aside from my job, I like to create and contribute to open source projects.
 That helps me to learn a ton of new stuff, grow as a developer and support other open source projects.
 I take great care in the experience, architecture, and code quality of the things I build.
 </p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=norbekoff&label=Profile%20views&color=0e75b6&style=flat" alt="norbekoff" /> </p>